-A new campaign has been launched by London Councils and London Trading Standards in partnership with Public Health to stamp out illegal tobacco across the capital tobacco.
+In July a campaign was launched by London Councils and London Trading Standards, in partnership with Public Health, to stamp out illegal tobacco across the capital.

-Jointly launched by London Trading Standards, London Councils, and Public Health professionals the campaign aims to improve public understanding of the different types of illegal tobacco and the consequences of supporting the trade.
+The campaign sought to improve public understanding of the different types of illegal tobacco and the consequences of supporting the trade.

-Throughout the month awareness-raising roadshows will visit locations across London as part of the campaign to highlight the harm caused by the sale of illegal or cheap tobacco.
+Awareness-raising roadshows visited locations across London to highlight the harm caused by the sale of illegal or cheap tobacco.

-Specially trained tobacco sniffer dogs will be showcased at the roadshows, to help promote conversations with residents, and information will be on hand on how to identify illegal tobacco and who to report concerns to.
+Specially trained tobacco sniffer dogs were also showcased, to help promote conversations with residents, and information was on hand on how to identify illegal tobacco and who to report concerns to.